-I’m going to say straight away that in 13 nights in Myanmar i spent £200.00/ $285.00 (!!) and this included everything apart from my flights and visa.
-So accommodation, buses, taxis, food, bottled water (i didn’t drink any alcohol in Myanmar), a 3 day trek, entrance fees into temples, the entrance fee into Bagan and into Inle Lake, a boat trip, renting an e-bike for 2 days, a day trip in Mandalay and a Burmese Massage, so you get the picture that my money went very far!
+I didn’t take a solo trip to Myanmar, I instead went with a few friends and in 2 weeks Backpacking Myanmar I spent £200.00/ $285.00 (!!) and this included everything apart from my flights and visa.
+So accommodation, buses, taxis, food, bottled water (I didn’t drink any alcohol in Myanmar), a 3 day trek, entrance fees into temples, the entrance fee into Bagan and into Inle Lake, a boat trip, renting an e-bike for 2 days, a day trip in Mandalay and a Burmese Massage, so you get the picture that my money went very far!

 1 Litre bottle of water: 300k /£0.17/ $0.24

 Food: ranged from 1500k-3000k/ £0.85-£1.70 /$1.21- $2.42

 Taxi from Bus station in Bagan to temple sunrise to then find accommodation for 4 people: 32,000k/ £18.15/ $25.90

 Electric Bike hire in Bagan per day: 6000k /£3.40/ $4.85

 3 day, 2 night trek including food, accommodation and guide: 45,000k /£25.50/ $36.40

 Fee to enter Inle Lake: 13,000k /£7.40/ $10.00

 Burmese Massage in Inle Lake: 7000k /£4.00/ $5.70